DigiXArt/HomeServiceEnvironment/services/data-logger/README.md

 #### WRITE
 Writes a new data item to a collection.
 Not existing collections will automatically be created.

 This example creates a new data item in collection "mycollection".
-It will return the created
+It will return the created item wrapped in the data item wrapper structure.